Spanier--Whitehead duality in the K(2)-local category at p=2

 \subsection{Acknowledgments}

 I would like to thank Mark Behrens and Paul Goerss for inspiring conversations and Hans-Werner Henn for his comments on the early versions of this paper.
-This material is based upon work supported by the National Science Foundation under Grant No. DMS-1638352.
+I am very grateful to the anonymous referee for a very thorough reading of several versions of this paper, for pointing out a mistake in the first version, and for making numerous invaluable comments and suggestions for improvement.
+This material is based upon work supported by the National Science Foundation under Grant No.~ DMS-1440140, while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, CA, during the Spring 2019 semester, Grant No.~DMS-1638352, while the author was a member at the Institute for Advanced Study in Princeton, NJ, and Grant No.~DMS-2005627.